orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 +++
 ### Truncation and precision loss
-* Types `float` and `double` are stored in binary form.
-Therefore, only multiples of 2 are stored precisely.
+* `float` and `double` are stored in binary form
+  * which means only multiples of 2 are stored precisely
   ```C#
   float f1 = 0.09f * 100f;
   float f2 = 0.09f * 99.999999f;